 The 2018C Junior Lien Bonds bear interest at the rate of 7.50% per annum and is payable annually on December 15, beginning on December 15, 2018, from, and to the extent of, Junior Lien Pledged Revenue available, if any, and mature on December 15, 2051.
 The 2018C Junior Lien Bonds are structured as cash flow bonds meaning that there are no scheduled payments of principal or interest prior to the final maturity date.
 Unpaid interest on the 2018C Junior Lien Bonds compounds annually on each December 15; however, the District shall not be obligated to pay more than the amount permitted by law and the electoral authorization in repayment of the 2018C Junior Lien Bonds.
 In the event any amount of principal or interest on the 2018C Junior Lien Bonds remains unpaid after the application of all Junior Lien Pledged Revenue on December 15, 2057, such amounts shall be deemed discharged and no longer due and outstanding.
-In no event shall any principal, interest or Mandatory Redemption Price be paid on the 2018C Junior Lien Bonds until such time as there has been paid in full or defeased the 2018B Subordinate Bonds, and, to the extent required by the applicable Senior/Subordinate Obligation Indentures, any other Senior/Subordinated Obligations issued by the District.
+In no event shall any principal, interest or Mandatory Redemption Price be paid on the 2018B Subordinate Bonds, and, to the extent required by the applicable Senior/Subordinate Obligation Indentures, any other Senior/Subordinated Obligations issued by the District.